Cyfrin/Updraft/courses/solidity/1-simple-storage/1-introduction/+page.md

 title: Repository Access and Navigation
 ---

-_If you'd like, you can follow along with the course here._
+_You can follow along with the video course from here._

 <a name="top"></a>
 ## Introduction